DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 * what is the split between exams, coursework, group work, and presentations?

 * how will this course help me to get a teaching job?

+## Think positive

+The most important thing is to try to relax and be yourself.
+With some planning, and preparation, you'll be in a strong position to answer confidently and show you can handle a classroom.